 What: A national survey led by the Higher Education Academy (HEA) and coordinated by BU's Doctoral College.
 It takes 15-20 minutes to complete online and includes questions on topics such as supervision, the research community at BU, assessment & feedback, resources, skills, and professional development.

-When: The survey is usually conducted every two years and is typically open from March to May.
+When: The survey is typically open from March to May.

 Why: PRES gives those studying a research degree the opportunity to have their voice heard in an anonymised way which helps inform BU about both positive and negative experiences.